 Yes, it is.

-Everything in the world has its own purpose or goal, and these goals are linked to each other.
-This is how all things in nature are interdependent.
+Everything in the world has its purpose or goal, and these goals are linked to each other.
+It is how all things in nature are interdependent.

 The telos philosophy concept considers all living beings as part of a whole that works together for some universal purposes.

 Aristotle’s telos, or final cause, is the idea that there is a purpose or goal for everything.
 For example, the purpose of an eye is to see.

 The purpose of a knife is to cut.
 The purpose of a hammer is to hammer things.